 Asian ethylene market prognosis for Q4 FY21 was described as volatile for the most part, since the far east Asian market had a price spike in October, owing mostly to the region's import dominance.
 The average price for China in Q4 was estimated to be 1120 USD/MT on a CFR Shanghai basis.
 South-East Asia, too, had a similar pattern.
 The Middle East, on the other hand, had a steadier market for ethylene, with an average price of 1075 USD/MT FOB in Q4.
 Feedstock naphtha costs were also significantly higher in Q4 of FY21 compared to Q3 of FY21.
-India's prices, ex-JNPT, were roughly INR 81500 in Q4, a 13% increase over Q3 prices.
+India's ethylene prices, ex-JNPT, were roughly INR 81500 in Q4, a 13% increase over Q3 prices.

 During the early half of Q4 FY21, the European market was harmed by supply-side limitations and rising freight costs.
 Imports from North America were quoted higher than the previous quarter, with average prices in North-West Europe evaluated at 1355 USD/MT FD Hamburg, a 10 USD/MT increase over the previous quarter.
 Demand from downstream polymers sectors such as polyethylene and polyvinyl chloride increased somewhat in Q4 compared to Q3, however demand from the majority of end user industries dwindled in December.

 North America failed to meet the increased demand in Q1 2021, as some production facilities were forced to shut down due to force majeure and unscheduled shutdowns.
 The region experienced volatility in the pricing in second quarter, owing to fluctuating upstream crude prices and uncertain worldwide demand.

 In August, despite the Gulf Coast's climatic disaster, prices stabilized as a result of manufacturing plants restarting with little or no delay following the Ida Hurricane's aftermath.
-Thus, from July through September, FOB-US prices ranged between 1025 USD/MT and 910 USD/MT.
+Thus, from July through September, FOB-US ethylene prices ranged between 1025 USD/MT and 910 USD/MT.
 Increased demand from downstream industries was expected to drive the prices higher in the coming months.

 In India, supply constraints in January and February boosted prices to 854 USD/MT, before falling to 828 USD/MT in March as supply activities improved.
 Several price swings occurred in the Asian market during the second quarter.
-In India, prices continued to be driven by demand-supply imbalances, pandemic revival, upstream crude pricing, and import-export activity.
-Thus, during the first week of June, prices in China and India were 690 USD/MT and 843.2 USD/MT, respectively.
+In India, ethylene prices continued to be driven by demand-supply imbalances, pandemic revival, upstream crude pricing, and import-export activity.
+Thus, during the first week of June, ethylene prices in China and India were 690 USD/MT and 843.2 USD/MT, respectively.

 In the third quarter, the Asian market experienced an exponential increase in the price of ethylene, fueled by an unprecedented increase in the price of the feedstock naphtha.
 Additionally, the Ida storm in the United States disrupted supply chains, resulting in the region's feedstock naphtha being unavailable.

-The price trend in Europe as a whole stayed upward, owing to high demand and limited product availability.
+The price trends in Europe as a whole stayed upward, owing to high demand and limited product availability.
 Downstream polymer prices continued to rise during this period due to insufficient spot supply in the face of stable to strong downstream end user demand.
 However, prices continued to fluctuate in response to shifting crude oil prices in the worldwide market, while the general forecast in the European market remained favorable throughout the quarter.

 In Q3 2021, the European market for ethylene saw diverse attitudes across the area.
 Between July and August, a little increase in its price was noted, owing to the product's restricted availability and greater logistic expenses.
 However, in the second part of the quarter, the prices declined as a result of diminished consumer spending power and abundant supply in the region.
 FR Hamburg prices increased to 1002 USD/MT in August, indicating a minor increase of 4 USD/MT from July, followed by a 37 USD/MT fall in September.